 You should always make sure to give your toddler’s feet enough space for their toes so they can move around, especially at night when they sleep.

-If your toddler wear socks, be sure they are the proper size as may restrict the foot’s growth.
-Check especially after they have been washed as they might have shrunk in the wash.
-You should also make any soft booties that are wide enough so the baby’s toes have room all around them as well.
+If your toddler wears socks, be sure they are the proper size, as they may restrict the foot’s growth.
+Check especially after they have been washed, as they might have shrunk.
+You should also make any soft booties that are wide enough so the baby’s toes have room around them.

 Is My Baby Ready for Shoes?